2021 Seattle International Film Festival Selection, “All Those Small Things

-The upcoming film, “All Those Small Things,” written and directed by Andrew Hyatt, to be released on April 9th, 2021, will hold an indulgent cast that took foot right on the sidewalks of the film industry’s “best-kept secret,” Spokane, Washington.
+The film, “All Those Small Things,” written and directed by Andrew Hyatt, to be released on April 9th, 2021, will hold an indulgent cast that took foot right on the sidewalks of the film industry’s “best-kept secret,” Spokane, Washington.

 Mariah of Vexing Media was delighted to chat with one of the executive producers and the casting director, Nike Imoru, who graciously shared her heart behind bringing this beautiful new film from the UK to Spokane, WA.